Cozy Peach Kitchen

 Instructions

-• Start by heating a medium skillet over medium heat.
+• Heat a medium skillet over medium heat.
 Add the butter.
 Once melted, add the diced shallot.
 Cook until golden, stirring occasionally, just 3 to 4 minutes.

 • Stir in the garlic.
 Continue cooking until golden and aromatic, about 2 minutes.